zalando/skipper/docs/tutorials/auth.md

     -oauth2-callback-path=/oauth/callback
 ```

-The `-oauth2-revoke-token-url` is optional, and must only be supplied if you plan
+The `-oauth2-revoke-token-url` is optional, and should be supplied if you plan
-on using the [grantLogout](../reference/filters.md#grantlogout) filter.
+to use the [grantLogout](../reference/filters.md#grantlogout) filter to revoke tokens.

 You can configure the `oauthGrant()` filter further for your needs.
 See the
 [oauthGrant](../reference/filters.md#oauthgrant) filter reference for more details.